lorey/programmermap/README.md

 * [Karlsruhe](http://programmermap.com/area/karlsruhe-germany)

 ## About
-This repository contains static files from programmermap.com
+This repository contains static files from programmermap.com.
+The site itself is created dynamically.